mcollovati/vertx-vaadin/README.md

 See [vertx-vaadin](vertx-vaadin) module for more information.

-## Demo
+## Demo and samples

 A public demo based on Vaadin archetype application example is published on heroku and is available [here](http://vertx-vaadin-example.herokuapp.com/)

+Source code and other samples can be found on [vaadin-vertx-samples](https://github.com/mcollovati/vaadin-vertx-samples) repository.

 ## Issue tracking